-The students will be actively engaged with both the Harn Museum and Marston Science Library for their 3D scanning and printing.
 A major component of the course is for student to learn how to understand history (specifically international social and cultural interactions for the purpose of this course) and realize the tangibility of history through the study of artifacts and how each of us become part of the world's history through everyday activities.
+This semester's online teaching will only help to enhance students' engagement with online virtual heritage and the significance of digital preservation and dissemination.